Christmas Gifting / 10 November, 2023 / Ellie Thompson

 27) Polly Pocket… The toy you desperately wanted, received, and never played with.

 28) The Fisher Price Record Player was perfect for playing all those classic vinyls you had back in the 80’s.

 29) Surely another Fisher Price item… The Medical Kit!
 So your dolls and teddies never flatlined.

 30) The Activity Centre!
 The height of in-cot entertainment back in the 80’s.

 31) The darling old Cash Register.

 33) Pocket Radio!
-Before the days of playing your iPhone on public transport.
+What kids did before the days of playing their iPhones on public transport.

 34) The very essential Fisher Price TV.
 A must.